Jokuchh/Jokuchh/README.md

 # About myself
-👋🏽 Hi, I’m @Jokuchh, 19y.o student of different universities with rich baggage of knowledge.
-For example during 2022 I was taking part in the Robotech project, for the Coupe de France Robotique 🤖 I’m interested in different fields of IT such as : Automatisation, AI and Neural Networks, Crypto and blockchain technology.
+👋🏽 Hi, I’m @Jokuchh, a 19y.o student of different universities with a rich baggage of knowledge.
+For example, in 2022 I was taking part in the Robotech project, for the Coupe de France Robotique 🤖 I’m interested in different fields of IT such as QA Testing, Automatisation, IoT, Artificial intelligence & Data Science, Crypto & blockchain technology.
+I with such things as scrum and various other agile methods.
 Still fine with Networks and Cybersecurity.
-🌱 I’m currently learning how to deal with AI and working on various researches 👀
+🌱 I’m currently learning how to deal with AI and working on various research, practicing with testing web/games/mobile apps 👀

-✨ Determined and self-confident, easy to accept criticism and ready for new discoveries.
+✨ Determined and self-confident, easy to accept criticism, and ready for discoveries.
 Adore team building and communication with people.
-📫 How to reach me - first of all linkedin is connected as well as Twitter, but basically i prefer Instagram so you can reach me by @_diman.s.
+I have commercial experience as a Team Lead, Junior software QA and engineer, which is described in detail in my LinkedIn and my CV. 📫 How to reach me - first of all LinkedIn is connected as well to Twitter, but I prefer Instagram so you can reach me by @_diman.s.🪐
-💀 **All of them are private just to make sure that originality was maintained.
-In Contents you can find all of my projects and works which was done during 2020-2022 years, if you are interested more i can open all or some of the repositories for you.** 🪐

 ![image](https://user-images.githubusercontent.com/92337987/214952436-6d18371e-6faa-4695-9c0f-bd44e04fede0.png)